hmans/shader-composer/packages/shader-composer/README.md

 ## Summary

-Write GLSL shaders, but with JavaScript.
+Write Three.js shaders, but with JavaScript! ✨

 > **Warning**
 >
-> This library is very extremely new.
+> This library is still relatively new.
 I'd love for you to give it a go and maybe provide some feedback, but I would currently recommend **strongly** against using it in any sort of production project, unless you're ready and willing to keep up with the changes every release. **Use at your own risk.**

 ## Projects using Shader Composer